hugopereiragit/Smallscale-Footprint-Tracker-Mobile-App/README.md

 With further research however it was concluded that there is enough work on this area making it so the improvements that could be made would likely not be enough to create significant change.
 As such the focus was shifted away from the major contributors to the user’s emissions and towards smaller scale changes that can be made to reduce our footprint.
 Making it so the user is provided with further options which in theory are easier to adapt to.

+The following screenshots and showcases are copied directly from a Article written during this project which will be made available eventually.
+Ence ignore any references to other chapters in the meantime